The Cray Inc. XT3.

 The Opteron was also chosen because of the high bandwidth the relatively ease of connecting the processor of to the network processor, Cray's SeaStar chip.
 For the physical connection another HyperTransport channel at 6.4 GB/s is used.
 The SeaStar has 6 ports with a bandwidth of 7.6 GB/s each (3.8 GB/s, incoming and outgoing).
 Because of its 6 ports the natural interconnection mode is therefore a 3-D torus.

-Like for the earlier Cray T3E (see Systems disappeared from the list), Cray has chosen to use a microkernel approach for the compute PEs.
-These are dedicated to computation and communication and are not disturbed by other OS tasks that can seriously influence the scalability (see [32]).
+Like for the earlier Cray T3E (see \ref{gone}), Cray has chosen to use a microkernel approach for the compute PEs.
+These are dedicated to computation and communication and are not disturbed by other OS tasks that can seriously influence the scalability (see [31]).
 For tasks like communicating with users, networking, and I/O special PEs are added that have versions of the OS that can handle these tasks.

 The XT3 is obviously designed for a distributed memory parallel model, supporting Cray's MPI 2.0 and its one-way communication shmem library that date back to the Cray T3D/T3E systems but is still popular because of its simplicity and efficiency.
 The system comes in cabinets of 96 PEs, including service PEs.
 For larger configurations the ratio of service PEs to compute PEs (generally) can be lowered.
 So, a hypothetical maximal configuration of 30,508 PEs would need only 106 service PEs.